 - Wood: All types of wood products, including furniture and prefabricated buildings

-What due diligence obligations apply?
+Which due diligence obligations apply?

 In-scope companies must implement a robust due diligence system to ensure compliance with the EUDR.
 Tracing and verifying the origin of products is at the core of these efforts.
 Companies must provide geographic data on the production areas to demonstrate that the land has not been subject to deforestation or degradation after the cut-off date of December 31, 2020.